smoltcp-rs/ENC424J600/README.md

 * Source IP Address: 192.168.1.100
 * Frame Length in Bytes: 64

-This program assumes that **GPIO PA1** is connected to SPISEL of the Ethernet module.
-The program output is logged via ITM.
+This program assumes that the **SPI1** port is connected to the Ethernet module, and the **GPIO PA1** pin is connected to its SPISEL pin.
+The program output is logged via ITM stimulus port 0.

 #### How-to

-1. On a console window, run OpenOCD and debug the example program:
+1. Connect your STM32F407 device to the computer.
+Without changing any code, you may use an STLink V2 debugger.
+Then, on a console window, run OpenOCD and debug the example program:
     ```sh
     $ nix-shell
     [nix-shell]$ run-openocd-f4x